 Remember: People with allergies to egg or thimersol should not receive flu shots.

-Although cold months do offer a respite from pollen allergens, winter is not time to get slack about controlling factors that could lead to asthma attacks.
+Although cold months do offer a respite from pollen allergens, winter is not time to get slack about controlling factors that could lead to asthma attacks, and coping with asthma during winter can mean slightly different things than during other times of the year.
 Cold air often contributes to the onset of asthma attacks, and other allergens such as dust, mold, and pet dander are often at extra high levels in the wintertime.
-The flu, which infects millions of Americans during the winter, also poses threats to asthma sufferers.
-But with proper knowledge of these winter dangers, as well as the resources to cope with them, asthma sufferers can help effectively reduce the number of winter-related asthma problems.
+The flu, which infects millions of Americans during the winter, also poses threats to asthma sufferers, and just because it's cold out doesn't mean you shouldn't give up on outdoor exercise and sun.
+With proper knowledge of these winter dangers, as well as the resources to cope with them, asthmatics can help effectively reduce the number of winter-related asthma problems.